Aquatic Therapy is a powerful tool for rehabilitation of disabled individuals seeking functional therapy.

 Despite common misconceptions, aquatic therapy is not hydrotherapy, aqua aerobics, or swimming laps in the pool.
 It is a therapeutic, hands-on, and rigorous activity often conducted as warm water therapy, although some conditions necessitate cooler water conditions.
 The warm pool warms muscles, improves blood circulation, and increases range of motion and flexibility.

-Please note that Fitness Therapy Unlimited is a mobile therapy service and works in many facilities that are close to our clients.
+Please note that Functional Therapy Unlimited is a mobile therapy service and works in many facilities that are close to our clients.
 Travel is minimized to make attending the therapy as easy as possible for the client.

 If you have any questions about how aquatic therapy can help your loved one or client, or wish to schedule a consultation, please call us at (248) 792-3633.